Hotel La Sivoliere

 Courchevel offers a great balance of high and medium altitude and predominantly north-facing slopes to offer excellent skiing throughout the winter.
 In December, huge capacity for artificial snowmaking and the connection to the Val Thorens valley make good skiing probable.
 Courchevel really comes into its own from January to March, typically seeing regular snowfalls.
 When it gets really cold, runs to the lower villages are bearable and come spring time, north-facing pitches hold up well.

-To start planning your holiday to Hotel La Sivoliere
+Call us on 020 3993 4743 to start planning your holiday to Hotel La Sivoliere

 La Sivoliere in Courchevel 1850 is a charming boutique hotel, tucked away in the heart of the forest.
 This stylish ski-in ski-out haven is beautifully appointed, has great facilities for families and is just a ten minute walk from the centre.